 Walk to End Alzheimer's is a great opportunity to participate in the movement to end Alzheimer's disease.
-Thousands of walkers come out to support the cause at walks throughout Northern California and Northern Nevada, raising over $2 million at our local walks.
+Thousands of walkers come out to support the cause at walks throughout Northern California and Northern Nevada, raising over $3.5 million at our 17 local walks.
 Register for Walk to End Alzheimer's today and help us raise even more.

 Are you a runner or a cyclist looking for a way to support the cause?
 Sign up as an AlzStar and compete in your local marathon, triathlon, bike race, or other event to raise money for the Alzheimer’s Association.
 To participate, simply register for whatever race you’d like to participate in and pay any applicable registration fees.
 Then visit our AlzStar website to create your own fundraising webpage.
 You can tell your story – why you’re racing, why you’re fundraising for Alzheimer’s disease – and use our email tools to ask for donations.

-For more information view the event website at http://act.alz.org/BvBSF
+For more information view the event website at http://act.alz.org/BvBSF14

-Join us on June 21, 2013 for The Longest Day®, as together we honor those living with Alzheimer’s disease and their caregivers.
+Join us on June 21 for The Longest Day®, as together we honor those living with Alzheimer’s disease and their caregivers.
 Organize a team for this sunrise-to-sunset event and raise funds and awareness for Alzheimer’s care, support and research.
 This event is about patience, strength and endurance – but it’s also about a challenge.
 On The Longest Day, do something you love – or try something new – to advance the cause!
 For people facing Alzheimer’s disease, this challenge is every day.
 For you, it’s just one.
 On The Longest Day, it’s time to make a difference.